 - Arkansas State University-Jonesboro

-BAS Organizational Supervision
+- o BAS Organizational Supervision

 - Columbia Southern University

-- BS Information Technology
+- o BS Information Technology

 - Oklahoma State University Institute of Technology

-- Bachelor of Technology Applied Technical Leadership
+- o Bachelor of Technology Applied Technical Leadership

-- University of Arkansas-Fort Smith

-- Bachelor of Applied Science

 With the importance of computers in the workplace and the emphasis on more sophisticated technologies, qualified computer technology people are in high demand.
 This degree program will help students develop the skills needed to obtain a job in computer technology.
 Students will learn how to install, configure, and maintain personal computer workstations.
 The degree will give students a foundation for pursuing CompTIA A+, Network+, Security+, Microsoft MCSA, and Arcitura Cloud Certified Professional (CCP) certifications that can offer students the greatest employment potential.
 Graduates should be prepared for entry-level employment in a variety of IT positions.